frontendpatterns/frontendpatterns.dev/src/content/patterns/slot.md

 ---
 # Slot

-Allow parent components to inject content into designated areas of child components.

 ## Problem

 Without this pattern, the premise that allowing parent components to inject content into designated areas of child components falls apart, and small changes trigger cascading regressions.